Full Width Scroll

 ES: By documenting these subjects, do you perceive yourself as a strong woman playing with male roles?

-HW: It was interesting, during the interview with one of the male escorts, when I asked “What do women ask of you?” and he said, “They don’t ask me to do anything.
+HW: It was interesting, during the interview with one of the male escorts, when I asked “What do women ask of you?” and he replied, “They don’t ask me to do anything.
 I tell them.”

 ES: Is that what you’re trying to document?